Control panel showing hygrostat settings

 Hair Hygrostat

 The classic hair humidifier uses a hair strand that reacts to moisture by stretching or contracting.
-The movement is controlled by a simple switch that activates or stops dehumidification.
+The movement affects a simple mechanical switch which in turn activates or stops the dehumidification.

 The technology works, but is sensitive to temperature changes and can give misleading results in cold spaces.
-In contrast, this type of hygrostats is commonly used indoors, in warm spaces, for simple applications.
+This type of hygrostat is therefore most common in warm indoor environments and simple applications.

 Digital Hygrostat

-Digital hygrostats use electronic sensors to measure humidity and control the dehumidifier with high precision.
-The most reliable models have an accuracy of around ±2 % RH, making them suitable even in cooler environments such as crawl spaces and cold attics.
+Digital hygrostats use electronic humidity sensors to measure humidity and control the dehumidifier with high precision.
+The most reliable models have an accuracy of around ±2 % RH, making them suitable even in cooler environments, such as crawl spaces and cold attics.

-The hygrostats used in Acetec dehumidifiers are based on sensors with high measurement accuracy, low long-term drift and fast response time.
-They react to changes in moisture level within seconds and are temperature compensated to maintain accuracy even with large temperature fluctuations.
-The sensor is also factory calibrated and protected against dust and condensation, making the system both durable and virtually maintenance-free.
+Our digital hygrostats use electronic humidity sensors with high measurement accuracy (±2 % RF), low long-term drift and fast response time.
+The sensor performs the actual measurement, while the hygrostat uses the sensor signal to control the dehumidifier.
+The sensor is temperature compensated, factory calibrated and protected against dust and condensation, making the system both durable and virtually maintenance-free.

 Difference Between a Hygrometer and a Hygrostat